AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 - PI point updates

-  - Adding a PI point: If PointId was listed in the transfer specification, a stream is created and the data streams to SDS.
+  - **Adding a PI point**: If PointId was listed in the transfer specification, a stream is created and the data streams to SDS.

-  - Updating a PI point name: The SDS stream name is updated.
+  - **Updating a PI point name**: The SDS stream name is updated.

-  - Updating metadata: The corresponding SDS stream metadata is updated.
+  - **Updating metadata**: The corresponding SDS stream metadata is updated.

-  - Deleting a PI point: The SDS stream is deleted, if the AutoDeleteCloudObject flag is enabled in the transfer settings.
+  - **Deleting a PI point**: The SDS stream is deleted if the AutoDeleteCloudObject flag is enabled in the transfer settings.

 - Digital state updates

-  - Update set name/values: The SDS stream values are changed to the updated digital state set/name; see limitations below.
+  - **Update set name/values**: The SDS stream values are changed to the updated digital state set/name.
+See the Data Archive synchronization limitations table below.

 - Data updates